oriumgames/pecs/readme.md

 ### Loops

 Loops run at fixed intervals for all sessions that match their component requirements.
+Loops without a `*pecs.Session` field or session components are global and run once per interval instead of per-session.

 ```go
 type RegenLoop struct {